• Home

 Stages in the Rejoinery project cycle

-1. Homeowners and developers let us know when a property is slated for demolition/major renovation.
+1. Homeowners and developers inform us when a property is scheduled for demolition or major renovation.
+We also welcome donated items!

-2. We assess the site and coordinate our salvage operation with the property owners.
+2. We assess the site and coordinate our architectural salvage operation with the property owners.

-3. We salvage, restore, recondition/adapt salvage for reuse.
+3. We salvage, restore, and recondition/adapt items for reuse.

 4. We exhibit salvaged items in a storefront popup, advertising them for rehoming.

-5. Interested parties contact us to negotiate stewardship/rehoming/purchase.
+5. Interested parties can contact us to negotiate stewardship, rehoming, or purchase.

-6. Successful bidders make a stewardship pledge, purchase, and take possession of the item, integrating in within their home.
+6. Successful bidders make a stewardship pledge, purchase, and take possession of the item, integrating it within their home.

-Rejoinery operates on a not-for-profit model.
-The proceeds of sales offset the costs of salvage, restoration, and exhibition.
+The Rejoinery currently operates on a not-for-profit model and is seeking charitable status.
+The proceeds from sales help to offset the costs of salvage, restoration, and exhibition.

 Join the Community